 Additional treatments for fast heart rate

-If you have atrial fibrillation or other abnormal heart rhythms that increase your risk of stroke, you may need a blood-thinning medicine, such as warfarin (Coumadin) or dabigatran (Pradaxa).
+- Medications.
+If you have a pacemaker and your heart rate is still too fast, your doctor may prescribe medications to prevent or to slow down fast rhythms.
+If you have atrial fibrillation or other abnormal heart rhythms that increase your risk of stroke, you may need a blood-thinning medicine, such as warfarin (Coumadin, Jantoven), dabigatran (Pradaxa) or other similar medications.

-- Radiofrequency ablation of atrial fibrillation.
+- Cardiac ablation for atrial fibrillation.
 This procedure is similar to AV node ablation.
-However, in this case, ablation targets the tissue that triggers atrial fibrillation.
+However, in this case, ablation targets heart tissues that can lead to atrial fibrillation.
 This actually eliminates atrial fibrillation itself, rather than just preventing it from reaching the ventricles.

 Lifestyle and home remedies

 You many not necessarily prevent sick sinus syndrome, but you can take steps to keep your heart as healthy as possible and lower your risk of cardiovascular disease:

 - Exercise and eat a healthy diet.
 Live a heart-healthy lifestyle by exercising regularly.
 Eat a diet with generous portions of nonstarchy vegetables, fruit and whole grains and modest portions of fish, lean meats, poultry and dairy.